What to know as Europe reopens to U.S. travelers

 Countries are opening at their own rates

 On June 18, the European Union gave member states its blessing to lift restrictions on U.S. tourists.
-(Other countries in the “green” category include Israel, Singapore, Rwanda, Australia and New Zealand.)
 However, the E.U. added that the individual countries would determine the finer details, such as opening dates and entry requirements.

 Several of the E.U.’s 27 countries, such as Greece, Croatia and Cyprus, have been allowing Americans to visit since spring, as have some European nations that are not part of the union, such as Iceland.
-A few destinations, such as Portugal and Britain, recently had to pause their forward motion to curb rising case numbers.
+A few destinations, such as Spain, France and Greece, have had to pause their forward motion to curb rising case numbers.

 Entry rules and safety protocols are evolving

-Entry requirements differ by country, as do mask and social distancing measures, capacity limits and curfews.
+Entry requirements differ by country, as do mask measures, capacity limits, curfews and proof of vaccination.
 Italy, for one, recently waived the 10-day quarantine requirement for Americans who have been vaccinated, can present a negative test result or prove that they have recovered from the virus.
 Previously, only travelers arriving on coronavirus-tested flights were exempt.
-On June 21, the country lifted its midnight curfew in all regions except for Valle d’Aosta, on the French and Swiss border.
-Government officials could toss out mask and social distancing mandates in coming weeks.
-In neighboring France, visitors and residents can forgo masks in most outdoor settings.
-Capacity limits remain, as well as bans, such as one that prohibits eating or drinking while standing — a très French activity.
+Starting Aug.
+6, anyone over the age of 12 must present a “digital green certificate” to access certain businesses and services, such as restaurants, bars, gelato and pastry shops with indoor tables, museums and sporting events.
+Starting Sept.
+1, the rule will include modes of long-distance transportation, such as domestic flights.

+In France, the government passed a similar law for indoor venues and tourist attractions, such as museums, sports stadiums, cafes and trains.
+It applies to all adults and will extend to those ages 12 and older on Sept.
+30. Non-European travelers who arrive in France on or before Aug.
+26 can procure a French health pass through the Ministry for Europe and Foreign Affairs.
+The agency said submissions received after that date “will be processed later.”
+The pass is valid in other E.U. countries.

+On Aug.
+2, England lifted its quarantine requirement for vaccinated Americans, though the testing rule remains in place.
+As long as the United States remains an amber country or improves to green, U.S. passport holders only need to take a test three days before departing and another one by the second day of their visit.

 “It’s very patchwork and so dynamic,” said Lebawit Girma, a global tourism reporter for Skift.
 “This is definitely not your hop-around-Europe kind of summer.